-“Clutter is the physical manifestation of unmade decisions fuelled by procrastination” – rightly cited by Christina Scalise.
+“Clutter is the physical manifestation of unmade decisions fueled by procrastination” – rightly cited by Christina Scalise.

 It is indeed the truth behind the human psychology of hoarding things that have either lost their value or are rarely used to the extent that its very existence is forgotten.

 To gain clarity on determining one’s scale of hoarding, it is important to understand what hoarding is and the process and difficulty it can cause.
 The hoarding behaviour is associated with the difficulty one faces to discard a possession.
 In fact, it causes significant distress and separation anxiety among individuals with hoarding disorder.
 This leads to excessive and unreasonable acquisition of things without disposing of items that are no longer needed.

 Generally, such items are stored in a chaotic manner making them impossible to locate later.
 Hence, such possessions are forgotten with time adding to the clutter.
 People with such hoarding habits even experience significant emotional distress while throwing away things during shifting locations.
 In the long run, the continuation of such behaviour piles up clutter making any relocation or movement of physical living space difficult.